lsst-dm/docsteady/README.md

 2) conda build recipe/

-3) on a different terminal activate the base conda env, where you  have anaconda installed, and you have logged in
+3) on a different terminal activate the base conda env, where you  have anaconda installed, and you have logged in (You may need to anaconda login - credentials in vault)

 4) copy and paste the anaconda upload command line proposed at the end of the build, and add --user lsst-dm:
 (othervise it will be uloaded to the user logged in) e.g.